 A client setting provides connectivity to an Access Point.
 As compared to Ad-Hoc mode where PCs communicate directly with each other, clients set in Infrastructure mode all pass data through a central Access Point.
 The Access Point not only mediates Wireless network traffic in the immediate neighborhood but also pro-vides communication with the wired network.
-An integrated wireless and wireless and wired LAN is called an Infrastructure configuration.
-Infrastructure is applicable to enterprise scale for wireless access to central database, or wireless application for mobile workers.
+An integrated wireless and wireless and wireless and wireless access to central database, or wireless application for mobile workers.